 Self-checkout requires a more engaged type of customer service than traditional cash registers.
 In a manned checkout setup, cashiers don’t communicate much with customers.
 At the self-checkout registers, staff must be proactive and engaged, constantly on the lookout to see if anyone needs help.
 To prepare staff and guarantee acceptance of the new technology, Kronan organized organizational workshops for the HQ staff and in-depth training for store staff, to teach them about the tech an prepare them for their new role as “traffic manager” and helper.

 Kronan set a number of key performance indicators (KPI) to evaluate the success of the project.
-These KPIs were based on the business data taken from LS Nav.
+These KPIs were based on the business data taken from the LS Retail software solution.
 One of the targets was to reach 40% of transactions through self-checkouts.
 The company was impressed to see that this goal was reached, and surpassed, from day one.
 The percentage of transactions going through the self-checkout machine has been slightly increasing over time, showing that customers are very comfortable with the service and happy to use it.
 Another metric used to evaluate the success of the project regarded number of staff interventions needed.
 This refers to staff members having to step in because something goes wrong in the self-checkout process.
 So far, the number of interventions required has been lower than what Kronan had set as their maximum, with most of the interventions being related to the bagging process.

 Since implementing the self-checkouts, Kronan has noticed improvements in different areas of its business.